hoj201/the_new_flesh/_posts/2018-12-20-offbeat_xmas_movies.md

 ## \# 3: Toys
 Many people consider this to be a bad movie.
-I don't, because if I enjoyed watching it and so I personally find that it meets the primary criteria for getting my seal of approval.
+I don't, because I enjoyed watching it and so I personally find that it meets the primary criteria for getting my seal of approval.
 However, I can sympathize with the hate.
 "Toys" was made just after "Hook", near the peak of the Robin Williams 90s mania, and he is peak obnoxious in this Barry Levinson film.
 There are other issues:

  - The love interest is shallow
- - for some reason genes are like not a thing, how is LL Cool J playing the son of a white guy with a British accent?
+ - For some reason, genes are like not a thing.
+How is LL Cool J playing the son of a white guy with a British accent?
  - While we're on this side-track, how is it possible to have a family where a single member has a British accent?

 Okay fine, maybe it is a bad movie.
 However, I enjoyed watching it (this listicle is really making me question my taste).
 Good/bad aside.
 This movie is a visual feast, and unlike my recommendations so far, this movie is an actual bonafide Christmas movie.
 The movie begins and ends with a Christmas celebration, and the movie is an ode to a child-like approach to adulthood.  **Warning:** *do not take this movie seriously.
 You will be punished.*